$\mathbb{A}^1$-homotopy theory of log schemes

 where $f\colon X\to \ul{X}$ is the morphism removing the log structure. \end{rmk}

-\begin{lem} Suppose $X\in \lSm/B$.
-Then Zariski locally on $X$, there exists a vertical log smooth morphism $X\to \A_{\N,B}$. \end{lem} \begin{proof} By \cite[Lemma A.5.9]{logDM}, we may assume that there exists a strict smooth morphism $X\to \A_{P,B}$ for some sharp fs monoid $P$.
+\begin{lem} For $X\in \lSm/B$, Zariski locally on $X$, there exists a vertical log smooth morphism $X\to \A_{\N,B}$. \end{lem} \begin{proof} By \cite[Lemma A.5.9]{logDM}, we may assume that there exists a strict smooth morphism $X\to \A_{P,B}$ for some sharp fs monoid $P$.
 If $P=0$, then the claim is trivial.
 Hence assume $P\neq 0$.